MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_containers.md

 When a Windows Server Container has been started, the processes visible inside of the running container, are also visible on the container host.
 The `csrss.exe` process represents the container runtime.
 The host will show a copy of certain services such as winintt.exe and services.exe for every running Windows Server Container.

 It may be helpful when troubleshooting container performance or other issues to be able to identify processes associated with a particular container.
 To return a list of processes visible to the container, run the below command.
-The ID of each processes visible inside of the container, will matches a process on the container host.
+The ID of each processes visible inside of the container, will matches a process on the container host (Windows Server Containers Only).

 ```powershell
 Invoke-Command -ContainerId $con.ContainerId {Get-Process}